-It’s not too hard to find foods which meet that range, but they’ll generally cost more than a bag of Purina dry chow from Walmart.
+It’s not too hard to find foods that meet that range, but they’ll generally cost more than a bag of Purina dry chow from Walmart.

 Older dogs will want a lower protein and fat content, without raising the carbohydrates if possible.
 Puppies will want a higher protein and fat content.

 Since they’re large dogs, you’ll want to make sure that you don’t have too high of calcium content in a pup’s diet.
 1%-1.5% is ideal for puppies.